kma-code/Error-Neuron-Microcircuits/numpy_model/README.md

 Data is recorded in lists such as `uP_breve_time_series`.
 Every class object (i.e. every microcircuit model) saves its own time series, which can be called with e.g. `mc1.uP_breve_time_series`.
 Every time series has the index structure `uP_breve_time_series[recorded time step][layer][neuron index]` for voltages and rates; weight time series are of the form `WPP_breve_time_series[recorded time step][layer][weight index]`.

-For historical reasons, the neuron populations have names `uP` and `uI`.
-For each model, this corresponds to:
-- errormc: `uP` are representation neurons, `uI` are error neurons
-- ann: `uP` are neurons, `uI` are only auxiliary variables
-- sacramento2018: `uP` are pyramidal neurons, `uI` are interneurons
-- dPC: `uP` are pyramidal neurons, `uI` are only auxiliary variables

-Keep in mind that the `layer` variable always starts from zero.
-So e.g. for the interneuron recordings, `uI_time_series[-1][0][1]` returns the voltage of the second neuron in the final (and only) layer of interneurons at the end of training.

 To load a saved .pkl-file in an interactive Python session, go to the folder where `runner.py` is located, run `python`, and

 ```